 2.3.2 Determination of disease incidence of T. occidentalis

 Disease incidence refers to the number of visibly diseased plants, usually in relation to the total number assessed and so expressed as the percentage of plants in the plot with symptoms on a scale of 0–100 (%).
-The technique of Arrey et al. (2022) was used to calculate the incidence of disease symptoms on the experimental plot.
-The various symptoms-type per treatment were observed and recorded.
+The technique of Arrey et al. (2022) was used to calculate the incidence of disease symptoms on the experimental plots.
+The various symptom-types per treatment were observed and recorded.

-2.3.3 Determination of disease severity of T. occidentalis
+2.3.3 Determination of disease severity on T. occidentalis

 Disease severity usually refers to the degree of symptom expression as assessed visually using an arbitrary scale.
-Ten diseased plants were taken randomly from each treatment and observed for disease symptoms.
+Ten diseased plants were taken randomly from each treatment and observed for symptoms.
 Phenotypic data on host reaction were recorded in terms of symptom expression following a five-point scoring scale (Table 1).